 My new mantra when questioning whether I should attend a CD workshop.

 What a great thread.
 Sgt.
 Hulka, your mantra should be every actor's mantra, something to live by.
-What that casting director probably said (sorry Kostroff but I've heard it a hundred times and I want to correct you on the lingo) is this:
+What that casting director probably said (sorry Kostroff but I've heard it a hundred times and I want to correct you on the lingo)

 When I did workshops 20 years ago (before I saw the light and recognized what workshops really were), I used to hear that phrase all the time, on panels and in showcases where casting people would be paid.
 Workshop owners would say to me "What are you working on?" and if I was between jobs, they'd ask me to make things up.
 And when I was casting something, they would ask me to bring their actors in - even if I didn't think they were exactly right - just to keep the scheme going.
 And most CDs I saw at these events weren't working at the time, which is exactly the reason they were doing workshops.